-The U.S Congress designated the Selway – Bitterroot Wilderness in 1964 as one of the original wildernesses under the 1964 Wilderness Act.
+The United States Congress designated the Selway – Bitterroot Wilderness in 1964 as one of the original wildernesses under the 1964 Wilderness Act.
 Acreage was added in 1980 in the Central Idaho Wilderness Act (which also designated what is now known as the Frank Church – River of No Return Wilderness) and it now has a total of 1,340,502 acres.
 Idaho contains approximately 1,089,059 acres.
 Montana contains approximately 251,443 acres.
 Contiguous wild areas exceeding one million acres are extremely rare in the lower 48 states.
-Only the 600-foot wide Southern Nez Perce Trail (The Magruder Corridor), an unimproved dirt road and its buffer, separates the Selway – Bitterroot from the even more massive Frank Church – River of No Return Wilderness.
-The Selway – Bitterroot Wilderness is managed by the U.S Forest Service.
+Only the 600-foot-wide Southern Nez Perce Trail (The Magruder Corridor), an unimproved dirt road and its buffer, separates the Selway – Bitterroot from the even more massive Frank Church – River of No Return Wilderness.
+The Selway – Bitterroot Wilderness is managed by the United States Forest Service.